-Community demand for collection services managed by the county continues to grow, current County staffing and equipment levels do not allow for further expansion of Sanitary Districts serviced directly by DPWES staff, beyond the residents currently served.
-The county is implementing a new service model of outsourcing the collection aspect of this service.
-The county will continue managing customer service, and on demand bulk pick up.
+Community demand for collection services managed by the County continues to grow.
+Current County staffing and equipment levels do not allow for further expansion of Sanitary Districts serviced directly by DPWES staff beyond the residents currently served.
+The County is implementing a new service model of outsourcing the collection component of this service.
+The County will continue managing customer service and on-demand bulk pick up.

 Initiation of a Petition

 The petition chairperson (either the person who requested the petition or designee) is responsible for contacting the resident/owner of each dwelling unit in the proposed area.
 Responses must be indicated on the petition survey provided by the Solid Waste Management Program.

 Only the signature of the legal homeowner is acceptable on the petition.
 One signature per residence will be counted.
 Renters do not have the authority to sign petitions since they are not responsible for the real estate taxes on which the charge is placed, therefore, such signatures will be deemed invalid.